Africans choking on toxic fuel in health 'ticking time bomb': lobby group

 But higher quality means higher costs, and with many countries facing severe shortages in public finances, they are wary of angering their populations with higher pump prices.

-"The bottom line is that governments have competing priorities for available funds," said David Bleasdale, executive director of CITAC Africa Ltd, a consultancy that focuses on the African downstream sector.
+"The bottom line is that governments have competing priorities for available funds," said David Bleasdale, of CITAC Africa Ltd, a consultancy that focuses on the African downstream sector.

-(Additional reporting by Julia Payne in London; editing by John Stonestreet)
+Additional reporting by Julia Payne in London; Editing by John Stonestreet and Robin Pomeroy